 Church of São Roque

-It consists of a single nave, a shallow chancel and eight side chapels.
-This model is traditionally known as a “hall church”.
+It consists of a single nave, a shallow chancel and eight side chapels, traditionally known as a “hall church”.
 One of the chapels is the Chapel of the Holy Martyrs, which was built in the 17th century to honor the martyrs of the Inquisition.

 Address: Largo Trindade Coelho (Chiado/Bairro Alto)